Menstrual Health at Work: The Impact on Your Employees and Your Organisation

 Flexible working can be invaluable in helping an employee to manage their symptoms.
 Whether this is through offering employees the opportunity to work from home when experiencing symptoms or offering additional breaks or alternate timings of breaks during the working day; these changes can make such a big impact to an employee’s experience at work during when experiencing symptoms related to menstruation.

-To demonstrate commitment to supporting employees’ health, safety and wellbeing related to menstrual health, organisations could also consider implementing a workplace Menstrual Health Policy.
+To demonstrate commitment to supporting employees’ health, safety and wellbeing related to menstrual health, organisations could also consider implementing a workplace Menstrual Health Policy and a Endometriosis Support Policy.

 Are you interested in organising menstrual health awareness training for managers?
 Get in touch by emailing clientservices@robinsongracehr.com or calling us on 01793 311937.